Apple iPhone 3G 8, 16 GB Specs

 ||*Apple reports that the iPhone 3G provides "up to" 24 hours of audio playback, 10 hours of talk time on 2G, 5 hours of talk time on 3G, 5 hours of Internet use on 3G, 6 hours of Internet use on Wi-Fi, 7 hours of video playback and 300 hours of standby time.

 Also see: How does the battery life of the iPhone 3G compare to the original iPhone in real-world tests?
-Can you replace the battery in the iPhone 3G?
+Is the battery designed to be replaced in either model?

 |Apple Order No: